Mountain Biking in Frisco: Flow Trails, Singletrack & High-Alpine Adventure

 Stay Nearby the Trails

 Centrally located to the many fabulous resorts of Summit County is historic Frisco, CO.
-Just a few steps from Frisco’s Main Street lies the Frisco Inn on Galena – a boutique bed and breakfast with the finest service and amenities that will make Bike Week a fond memory.
+Just a few steps from Frisco’s Main Street lies the Frisco Inn on Galena – a boutique bed and breakfast with the finest service and amenities that will make your Summit County biking escape a fond memory.

 Enjoy the many advantages the Frisco Inn on Galena has to offer: